AI-Guidance for DVT exams

 AutoDVT enables any healthcare professional to perform Deep Vein Thrombosis (DVT) scans at the point of care.
 It uses artificial intelligence to guide the user through the current gold-standard procedure, a full-leg ultrasound examination.

-Note: Not FDA/CE approved.
+Note: Not FDA/CE Class II approved.
 Currently in clinical trials.
 See ADVENT study information here.

 What is DVT